vimeo/psalm/docs/running_psalm/installation.md

 ```

 Psalm will probably find a number of issues - find out how to deal with them in [Dealing with code issues](dealing_with_code_issues.md).

+## Using the Phar

+Sometimes your project can conflict with one or more of Psalm’s dependencies.

+In that case you may find the Phar (a self-contained PHP executable) useful.

+Run `composer require --dev psalm/phar` to install it.